-Cloning fungi on agar
+Cloning of fungi on agar

-In the manner described above can be prepared agar plates fungi and cloned.
-We need a clean piece of fresh, vibrant fruit bodies, which simply put on the agar surface.
+The above described prepared agar plates and the fungus can be cloned.
+We need a clean piece of fresh, live fruiting bodies, which lay just on the surface of the agar.